ItzGalaxy15/YT-posts-bot/README.md

 - `/list` - Show all available YouTube channels
 - `/fetch <youtube-channel> [force_update]` - Manually fetch and display the latest post
 - `/status` - Show bot status, monitoring info, and system statistics

+## Security & Access Control 🔒

+**Important**: All bot commands are now restricted to users with a specific Discord role.

+### How It Works
+- Commands are hidden from users who don't have the required role
+- Permission checks happen before command execution
+- Clear error messages guide users on how to get access
+- All permission errors are private (ephemeral messages)

+### Setup
+1. Create a role in your Discord server:
+2. Assign this role to users who should have access to bot commands
+3. Users without this role will not see any bot commands

+For detailed setup instructions, see [ROLE_ACCESS_README.md](ROLE_ACCESS_README.md).

 ## Setup Instructions 🚀